-The cost of living in any place can vary based on a multitude of factors such as career, its average salary, and the real estate market of that area.
-Do you think the cost of living in Phoenix, AZ shot up in 2020?
-Phoenix, AZ area prices were up 2.2% from a year ago.
-The most significant increases were seen in Transportation, Food, and Housing.
+The cost of living in any place can vary based on a multitude of factors such as median household income, transportation, and the real estate market of that area.
+Do you think the cost of living in Phoenix, AZ shot up in 2021?
+The prices in Phoenix are up 2.2% from a year ago.
+The most significant increases are seen in Housing, Food, and Healthcare.

 What is the cost of living in Phoenix, Arizona?

 Cost of Living in Phoenix, Arizona by Expense Category